-The Internal Revenue Service offers a number of tax benefits for higher education expenses, but books often won't count as a qualified expense.
+The Internal Revenue Service offers a number of tax benefits for higher education expenses, but college books often won't count as a qualified expense.
 However, certain tax credits and exclusions do allow you to reduce your tax burden as a result of money you spent on books needed for college.

-Lifetime Learning Credit
+Exploring the Lifetime Learning Credit

-The lifetime learning credit allows you an annual credit of up to $2,000, calculated as 20 percent of up to $10,000 of qualified higher education expenses.
+The Lifetime Learning Credit allows you an annual credit of up to $2,000, calculated as 20 percent of up to $10,000 of qualified higher education expenses.
 However, the lifetime learning credit comes with the same restriction as the tuition and fees deduction: books qualify only if you are required to purchase the book as a condition of attendance from the school.
 Otherwise, you can't use the costs in calculating your credit.

-American Opportunity Credit
+Evaluating the American Opportunity Credit

 The American Opportunity Credit offers the widest definition of qualified higher education expenses, which includes college textbooks and supplies no matter where you purchase them.
 For example, if the student needs a textbook and can purchase it either through the school or elsewhere, that cost can apply toward calculating the credit – no matter where the student purchases the book.
 However, you can only claim the American Opportunity Credit for the first four years of post-secondary education.

 If a student receives a scholarship, only the portion used for qualifying expenses is tax-free.
 If the student is a degree-seeking student, the student can exclude from her taxable income the portion of the scholarship used for not only tuition, but also college books, supplies and equipment.
 While this isn't technically a tax deduction, it allows a student to avoid including more income than necessary on the tax return.
 This will, in turn, add a degree of financial flexibility throughout the school year and beyond.